Jocelyn Shealy McGee

 - Indigenous research methodologies

-Dr. McGee has contributed to the development, implementation, and evaluation of several behavioral interventions over the course of her career such as Resources for Enhancing Caregiver Health (REACH) II which is an psychoeducational intervention for caregivers of persons with Alzheimer’s disease and related dementias; STAR VA which is an intervention that aims to reduce anxiety and agitation among residents with dementia in long-term care settings (and has been implemented across the VA system); and En-Rich (Enhancing Rural Interventions for Caregiver Health) which is a cognitive-behaviorally oriented telepsychology intervention for persons with complex chronic health conditions and their families.
+Dr. McGee has contributed to the development, implementation, and evaluation of several behavioral interventions over the course of her career such as Resources for Enhancing Caregiver Health (REACH) II which is a psychoeducational intervention for caregivers of persons with Alzheimer’s disease and related dementias; STAR VA which is an intervention that aims to reduce anxiety and agitation among residents with dementia in long-term care settings (and has been implemented across the VA system); and En-Rich (Enhancing Rural Interventions for Caregiver Health) which is a cognitive-behaviorally oriented telepsychology intervention for persons with complex chronic health conditions and their families.

-Currently, Dr. McGee’s lab has a mixed methods study aimed at better understanding the role of positive psychology, health, & well-being in people living with an early-stage dementia and their family members.
-Additionally, Dr. McGee is working with collaborators from the University of Minnesota Duluth and the Alzheimer’s Resource of Alaska to culturally adapt the Saavy Caregiver educational program for use with Alaska Native families.
+Currently, Dr. McGee’s lab has a mixed methods study aimed at better understanding the role of positive psychology, health, & well-being in people living with early-stage dementia and their family members.
+Additionally, Dr. McGee is working with collaborators from the University of Minnesota Duluth and the Alzheimer’s Resource of Alaska to culturally adapt the Savvy Caregiver educational program for use with Alaska Native families.

 Courses Dr. McGee has developed and teaches at Baylor are: